 Bathrooms are another place where remodelers have plenty of opportunity to make wise choices.
 Eco-friendly ideas include:

-If you're adding a new room to your home, you can pay attention to these particular possibilities:
+If you're adding a new room to your home, pay attention to these particular possibilities: